The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 “It’s a lot of work—not just physical work, but mental work—figuring out exactly what sizes and shapes of vinyl to order to fit around all of the slide-outs and areas of different heights.
 It’s easy to make mistakes when measuring and cutting that can end up being costly if you have to order more material and pay shipping charges again…don’t ask me how I know!”

-Ashley shared that she created DIY vinyl skirting for her RV twice and paid around $500 total.
-In addition to the long hours it took to create her own skirting, the vinyl did not make it through the season and needed to be redone year after year.
+Ashley shared that she twice created DIY vinyl skirting for her RV and paid around $500.
+In addition to the long hours it took to create her own skirting, the vinyl did not last the season and needed to be redone year after year.
 This is another pro for professional skirting, which can be of better quality and durability.

-There are pros and cons to each type of skirting for trailers.
-If you opt for the DIY vinyl skirting, this tutorial will help you gather all of the tools and supplies you’ll need.
+Each type of trailer skirting has pros and cons.
+If you opt for DIY vinyl skirting, this tutorial will help you gather the tools and supplies you’ll need.

 3. Insulated Tarps